G-Moraes/G-Moraes/README.md

 - 🔭 I’m currently working on some data science projects.
 As soon as I start a project, it'll be available here.

-- ⚡ Fun fact: I love learning random facts.
+- ⚡ Fun fact: I love learning random trivia.
 You can ask me one, if you want.

 <!--
 **G-Moraes/G-Moraes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.